ynkumar143/Ubuntu_Learning/README.md

 # Ubuntu_Learning

-//Adding your shell scripts as commands for your command prompt.
+Adding your shell scripts as commands for your command prompt.

-//When there is script file you have to open every day.
+When there is script file you have to open every day.
 It is better to use the shell script and add to the bin directory.

 1. Create a folder bin in your $HOME directory.
        Ex: /home/nagendra/bin